Chinese Confession Program: Historical context

 The Chinese Confession Program marked the last decade in the life of the Chinese Exclusion Act, the first major federal restriction of an entire specific ethnic group's immigration in the United States.
 The Chinese Exclusion Act forbade the immigration of skilled and unskilled laborers from China.
 Exceptions were made for diplomats as well as certain family members of American citizens of Chinese origin.
 These exceptions were used by many Chinese to immigrate under false pretenses to the United States.
 For instance, Chinese-Americans who went home to visit family in China might bring back younger Chinese, claiming to be their parents.
 This practice was called "Paper Sons", and it came into prominence after the 1906 San Francisco earthquake and accompanying fire destroyed many of the city's records.

 The Chinese Exclusion Act was partially repealed with the Magnuson Act of 1943, which allowed for the immigration of a small number of Chinese (based on the proportion of the population currently present).
 However, this number was vanishingly small: about 105 per annum.
-Thus, a lot of migration from China remained illegal, and many American citizens and residents of Chinese origin could trace their presence in the United States to some form of immigration fraud.
+Thus, most migration from China remained illegal, and many American citizens and residents of Chinese origin could trace their presence in the United States to some form of immigration fraud.

 The Chinese Confession Program was partly motivated by concerns in the United States about the rise of communism in China under Mao Zedong, and the role that Chinese-Americans might be playing in facilitating it, as well as the danger of communist Chinese entering the United States illegally.